containers/podman-desktop/CONTRIBUTING.md

 For a detailed information about the code coverage you can search the mentioned folder and find `html` lcov report:
 `test-resources/coverage/extensions/compose/lcov-report/index.html`

-When contribuing the new code, you should consider not lowering overall code coverage.
+When contributing the new code, you should consider not lowering overall code coverage.

 ### Step 7.
 Code formatter / linter